Watch CBS News

 CBS

-Not only are residents like Samantha Mays helping to save millions of pounds food to feed local families, but they also get to earn some money while doing it.
+Not only are residents like Samantha Mays helping to save millions of pounds of food to feed local families, but they also get to earn some money while doing it.

 "I have done pretty much every task there is here and those include pulling down the doors, sweeping, putting away donates over there," said Mays, who has worked at the Reclamation Center for a few years.

-"It gets very tiring. but i'm kind of used to it," said Mays.
+"It gets very tiring. but I'm kind of used to it," said Mays.

 reclamation-center-5.png